jbossdemocentral/bpms-customer-evaluation-demo/README.md

 See the tagged releases for the following versions of the product:

+- v0.2 with JBoss EAP 6.1, JBoss BPM Suite 6.0.0.ER5, and migrated JBDS project from BRMS 5.3.

-- v0.1 with JBoss EAP 6.1, JBoss BPM Suite 6, and migrated JBDS project from BRMS 5.3.
+- v0.1 with JBoss EAP 6.1, JBoss BPM Suite 6.0.0.Beta1, and migrated JBDS project from BRMS 5.3.